zooba/reportabug/README.md

 ```

 Each key/value pair will be added to the result section for the module.
 If the `summary` key exists, it will be added to a summary section if one exists for the selected output format.

+The `arg` parameter is currently undefined, but may be used in future.

 ## Contributing